nhselect/step1-training/content/user-guide/centremanager/04-registering-delegates/bulk-registration/index.md

 ![](/img/registering-delegates-16.png)

-> A summary of new and updated delegate records will be provided.
-If there are any duplicates (i.e. same delegate on two rows) or errors in the excel this will be flagged.
-If this happens, re-download the excel again and fix.

 13. Select: **Send welcome email to registered delegates**

-![](/img/registering-delegates-17.png)

     > The welcome email includes a link for the delegate to set up a password.
     >
     > You specify the date in which the welcome email is shared with the delegate
     >
     > If you choose not to send a welcome email, you will need to individually set up passwords for each delegate.
+    >
  14. Select: **Choose file** (the spreadsheet with your new delegate registrations)
  15. Select: **Upload and process**

-A summary of results is displayed on screen once the bulk upload is complete
+    >
+    > A summary of new and updated delegate records will be provided.
+If there are any duplicates (i.e. same delegate on two rows) or errors in the excel this will be flagged.
+If this happens, re-download the excel again and fix

+![](/img/registering-delegates-17.png)

 16. Select: **Manage all delegates**